Royal Commission on the Ancient and Historical Monuments of Wales: Archive

 The National Monuments Record of Wales (NMRW) holds information about the historic environment of Wales.
 It includes almost two million items, including photographs, drawings, surveys, reports and maps.

 Coflein

 Coflein is the online database for the National Monuments Record of Wales (NMRW).
 The name is derived from the Welsh cof (memory) and lein (line).
 Coflein contains details of many thousands of archaeological sites, monuments, buildings and maritime sites in Wales, together with an index to the drawings, manuscripts and photographs held in the NMRW archive collections.
-Coflein is very much an archive, whereas the Historic Environment Records are a statutory resource maintained by the Welsh Archaeological Trusts on behalf of Welsh Ministers, and are the primary active record for all of Wales.
+Coflein is an archive, whereas the Historic Environment Records are a statutory resource maintained by the Welsh Archaeological Trusts on behalf of Welsh Ministers, and are the primary active record for all of Wales.

 Publications

 The Commission has published over a hundred books developing and promoting understanding of aspects of the historic environment.